 The use of the Presidential Drawdown Authority to direct a drawdown to provide military assistance under section 506(a)(1) of the Foreign Assistance Act (FAA) is a valuable tool of U.S. foreign policy in crisis situations.
 It allows for the speedy delivery of defense articles and services from Department of Defense stocks to foreign countries and international organizations to respond to unforeseen emergencies.
 Such assistance can begin arriving within days—or even hours—of approval.

 Consistent with his overall responsibilities for the direction and coordination of foreign assistance, the Secretary of State plays a central role in the initiation and coordination of these drawdowns.
 After initial engagement with Congress, the Secretary requests the President’s authorization to notify Congress of the intent to exercise the drawdown authority under section 506(a)(1) of the FAA and seeks delegated authority from the President to make the necessary determinations and to direct the drawdown.
 The Department of State is also responsible for coordinating the implementation of the drawdown with the Department of Defense.
-For Ukraine, the Secretary has exercised authority delegated by the President to direct eleven drawdowns totaling more than $4.2 billion in defense articles and services from the Department of Defense since August 2021, in response to Russia’s preparation to launch the 24 February full-scale invasion of Ukraine and continued war.
+For Ukraine, the Secretary has exercised authority delegated by the President to direct twenty-five drawdowns totaling approximately $11.3 billion in defense articles and services from the Department of Defense since August 2021, in response to Russia’s preparation to launch the 24 February full-scale invasion of Ukraine and continued war.

 Through this process, the United States is providing Ukraine vital military assistance to defend itself against Russia’s unprovoked and brutal aggression, which amounts to internationally condemned war crimes.
 In support of this effort, Congress has progressively increased the cap on this drawdown authority from $100 million to $11 billion for Fiscal Year 2022, most recently in the Additional Ukraine Supplemental Appropriations Act, 2022 (P.L.
 117-128), which was signed into law by the President on May 21.
 Since last August, the Administration has utilized this Presidential Drawdown Authority 11 times to provide military assistance to Ukraine.